-Add up the amounts of your taxable sales (including GST collected under the GST system and QST collected under the QST system) for each reporting period.
+Add up the amounts of your taxable sales (including GST collected under the GST system, and GST and QST collected under the QST system) for each reporting period.

-Do not include sales of real property and capital property whose value is less than \$10,000 (excluding GST and QST), supplies of financial services, zero-rated sales, sales made outside Canada for GST purposes and outside Québec for QST purposes, and sales made to purchasers who are not required to pay tax (such as Indians).
+Do not include sales of immovables and capital property whose value is less than \$10,000 (excluding GST and QST), supplies of financial services, zero-rated sales, sales made outside Canada for GST purposes and outside Québec for QST purposes, and sales made to purchasers who are not required to pay tax (such as Indians or a government).